SUSTAINABLE DEVELOPMENT GOALS

 Sustainable tourism, the trade-related aspects of which are covered under the WTO's General Agreement on Trade in Services (GATS), plays a prominent role in the SDGs.
 For example, SDG 8 calls for policies to promote sustainable tourism that creates jobs and promotes local culture and products, while SDG 12 on sustainable consumption and production patterns highlights the importance of developing and implementing tools to monitor sustainable development impacts for sustainable tourism.
 Furthermore, SDG 14 seeks to increase the economic benefits to small island developing states and least developed countries from the sustainable use of marine resources, including through sustainable management of fisheries, aquaculture and tourism.

-Using trade to help disseminate energy technologies back to top
+Using trade to help disseminate energy technologies

 SDG 7 does not directly mention trade but it underlines the importance of “international cooperation to facilitate access to clean energy research and technology, including renewable energy, energy efficiency and advanced and cleaner fossil-fuel technology”.
 Among the myriad expressions of cooperation in the field of technology is the elimination of barriers that hinder the movement of green goods and services between countries.
 More open trade in such goods and services should make them cheaper and more accessible to producers and consumers around the world, lowering the cost of attaining key environmental protection goals in developing and developed countries alike.

-Strengthening global trade cooperation for sustainable development back to top
+Strengthening global trade cooperation for sustainable development

 The 2030 Agenda for Sustainable Development defines international trade as “an engine for inclusive economic growth and poverty reduction, [that] contributes to the promotion of sustainable development”.
 The adoption of Agenda 2030 commits UN member states to continue to promote “meaningful” trade liberalization over the next 15 years to help maximize the contribution of trade to the success of the sustainable development agenda.